 In February 2012, The Sunday Times informed Credit Suisse it was considering publishing an article with Walker’s allegations.
 Yet the article never ran, and Credit Suisse and Shillaker threatened to sue Walker if she continued to share her account with others.
 Undeterred, Walker contacted two more newspapers, but Shillaker’s attorneys succeeded in killing both pieces, she claimed.

 A lengthy story about the bar incident appeared in The Independent on Sunday in October 2012 — without naming Walker, Shillaker or Credit Suisse.
 But the Independent removed the story from its website after Shillaker’s attorney threatened the publication, according to Shillaker.
-“It was a completely, completely one-sided view, full of inaccuracies,” he recalled.
+“It was a completely, completely one-sided view, full of inaccuracies,” he later recalled to a reporter.

 Going straight to the CEO

 On May 12, 2013, Walker received what she considered to be a crushing disappointment from the prosecutors who had examined the police review of the case.
-Louise Smith, a supervisor at the Crown Prosecution Service, wrote Walker, saying prosecutors could not take the Walker case to trial because they felt they were unable to prove that Shillaker knew his contact with her was nonconsensual.
+Louise Smith, a Crown Prosecution Service supervisor, wrote Walker, saying prosecutors could not take the Walker case to trial because they felt they were unable to prove that Shillaker knew his contact with her was nonconsensual.
 Smith added that Walker “had told . . . police that [she] did not resist or object to what he did at the time,” although she had later asserted she had not provided consent.

 Walker and Jakob-Hoff kept meeting with lawyers, the Crown Prosecution Service and even a member of Parliament in a bid to press prosecutors to re-examine their conclusions.
 Yet when Walker learned at a 2016 meeting with a senior Crown Prosecution Service lawyer that her case file had been destroyed (despite regulations mandating the preservation of such records for as much as 10 years), her hopes that prosecutors would re-examine incident a third time had been dashed.